-We focus now on a design pattern that pertains to the structuring of an application as a whole.
-Those often are called architectural patterns, because they involve the design of the architecture of an application.
+Let's look at another architectural pattern.
+Recall, from our lecture on the Publisher-Subscriber pattern, that architectural patterns pertain to the structuring of an application as a whole.
 Such patterns are useful to figure out where to start when implementing an application.